-Everything is certainly turned around here.
-It is winter time over here now.
-The winter months are June, July, and August.
-The summer months are November, December and January.
-The weather here is just about like it is in Texas in the winter.
-The people drive on the wrong side of the road.
-They al so have the steering wheels of their cars on the wrong side.
-We sure are having a time, trying to learn how to count this money over here.
-We even get paid in Australian money.
+Everything is certainly turned

+around here.
+It is winter time

+over here now.
+The winter

+months are June, July, and August.
+The summer months are

+November, December and January.
+The weather here is just

+about like it is in Texas in the

+winter.
+The people drive on the

+invrong side of the road.
+They

+al so have the steering wheels

+of their cars on the wrong side.